sculpin/sculpin.io/source/documentation/content-types/custom-types.md

 ### Sample Project Tags Projects Index Page

-The following is a quick sample of a template that leverages the tag index generator to create a new page for every tag and list its projects.
+The following is a sample of a template that leverages the tag index generator to create a new page for every tag and list its projects.

     ---